 Indeed, hot off the Sondheim presses is a brand-new song called "God," written expressly for this show to start up the second act.
 It is his self-deprecating, mortal response to the New York Magazine headline, "Is Sondheim God?" — and the film accompanying this shows him, idiosyncratic and ungodly, in the heat of creativity.

-James Lapine, Sondheim's frequent collaborator (Sunday in the Park With George, Assassins), is credited with conceiving and directing this enterprise — and no doubt some cajoling was involved as well.
+He began writing songs at age 16 while at the George School, bowing with a site-specific ditty about a popular meeting-spot on campus called "I'll Meet You at the Donut" (which he, preemptively, flags down after the title is sung).
+Framing his real career are two of his most beautiful ballads — "So Many People" from Saturday Night (written in 1954 but not produced in New York until 2000) and "The Best Thing That Ever Has Happened" from 2008's Road Show.
+James Lapine, Sondheim's frequent collaborator ( Sunday in the Park With George, Assassins), is credited with conceiving and directing this enterprise — and no doubt some cajoling was involved as well.
 But, once that particular light bulb went on, Sondheim surrendered completely to the high-def video cameras.
 Not only is he uninhibited by them, he seems oblivious to them.

 Professor Sondheim holds forth about himself and his craft with remarkable charm and commendable candor.
 There is a moving story about Oscar Hammerstein II, his surrogate father and guiding influence ("I've always said if he had been a geologist, I'd have been a geologist") and a ghastly story about his mother that draws gasps.